-The capitalisation of income approach has been adopted for the 30 June 2022 valuation and in 30 June 2021 the discounted cash flows was used.
-With markets appearing to be more stable, with more readily available evidence upon which to base their assumptions, Colliers considered this approach more relevant and reliable.
+Both the market capitalisation of income approach and discounted cash flow approach have been adopted for the 30 June 2023 valuation and in 30 June 2022 the market capitalisation of income valuation methodology was used.
+With markets appearing to be more stable, with more readily available evidence upon which to base their assumptions, Colliers considered both approaches more relevant and reliable.